 Cevin Bryerman is the publisher and executive vice president of Publishers Weekly, the international news platform of the book publishing industry.
 He has been in the publishing business for more than 25 years, working at the helm of both trade and consumer magazines in strategic planning, business development and strategic partnerships.
 Over the span of his career, he has worked on many publications, including Boating Industry and Waterway Guides, Library Journal, School Library Journal, Variety, Modern Bride, American Baby and others.

-Kristin Cochrane is the President and Publisher of Penguin Random House Canada.
+Kristin Cochrane is the President and CEO of Penguin Random House Canada.
 She oversees Penguin Random House’s Canadian publishing, including Penguin, Random House, McClelland & Stewart, Doubleday, Knopf, Bond Street Books, Hamish Hamilton, Appetite, Viking, and Penguin Random House Canada Young Readers.
-A graduate of Queen’s University, Kristin has served as an adjunct professor of the SFU Summer Publishing Workshops and as its program coordinator.
-She currently sits on SFU’s Publishing Program’s advisory board.
+A graduate of Queen’s University, Kristin serves as an adjunct professor of the SFU Publishing Program and sits on SFU’s Publishing Program’s advisory board.

 Noah Genner is CEO & President at BookNet Canada.
 Noah has an extensive background in independent bookselling, software and business development.
 As the leader of BookNet Canada he orchestrates a skilled team of technical, policy-oriented and client-focused staff to provide new data management services and supply-chain initiatives to the Canadian publishing and book retail sectors.